Social Impact and Material ESG Issues

 20% reduction in water use (intensity) by 2030 (base year: 2016)

-• Promote reduction efforts and pursue innovations
+• Promote continuous reduction and raise awareness levels

 Circular economy